 Height, weight, and waist circumference (WC) were measured at all clinic examinations using standard procedures.
 WC was measured at the natural waist, defined as the narrowest part of the torso between the umbilicus and the xiphoid process.
 BMI was calculated by dividing weight (kg) by height (m) squared.
-Sociodemographic information, such as age, sex, and ethnicity, were determined using questionnaires administered at each examination.
+Sociodemographic information including age, sex, and ethnicity, were determined using questionnaires administered at each examination.
 In the lifestyle questionnaire, physical activity was determined using a version of the Modifiable Activity Questionnaire (MAQ) (16).
 The MAQ collects information on leisure and occupational activity, including intensity, frequency, and duration, over the past year.
 Each reported activity from the MAQ was weighted by its metabolic intensity allowing for the estimation of MET-hours per week.

 Statistical analysis

-The primary outcome variables for the PROMISE cohort and this analyses were 1/HOMA-IR, ISI, IGI/IR, and ISSI-2; outcome variables were log-transformed for the statistical modeling.
-The primary predictor variables for this study were the 22 NEFA as a mole percent (mol%) of the total fraction and as a concentration (nmol/mL).
-Pearson correlation coefficients were computed for the individual NEFA and with other continuous variables.
+The primary outcome variables for this analysis were 1/HOMA-IR, ISI, IGI/IR, and ISSI-2; outcome variables were log-transformed for the statistical modeling.
+The primary predictor variables for this study were 22 individual NEFA species, analysed as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
+Pearson correlation coefficients were computed to assess relationships of individual NEFA with other continuous variables.

 For the primary analysis, generalized estimating equation (GEE) models (17) were used to determine the longitudinal associations between the outcome variables and the predictor variables.
 Given the longitudinal design an auto-regressive (AR1) correlation matrix was chosen for the GEE models, though other matrices (eg. exchangeable) had similar fit (data not shown).
-GEE is well suited to cohort studies given it's capacity to handle missed visits.
+GEE is well suited to longitudinal cohort studies given it's capacity to handle missed visits.
 The predictor variables and continuous covariates were scaled (mean centered and standardized).
 The NEFA variables were classified as time-independent (held constant) as they were measured only at the baseline visit, while the outcome variables and covariates were set as time-dependent.
 No imputation was conducted on missing values.

 Covariate selection was based on previous literature, directed acyclic graph (18) recommendations, and quasi-likelihood information criterion (QIC).
 Supplemental Table S1 shows the covariates compared using QIC and Supplemental Figure S9 shows the specified directed acyclic graph.
 The final GEE model we selected differed between insulin sensitivity and beta-cell function models.
 For insulin sensitivity, we adjusted for time, sex, ethnicity, baseline age, WC, ALT, MET, alcohol intake, and family history of diabetes (M6).
-For beta-cell function, the last few models were comparable in performance, so we chose the simplest model (M8), adjusting for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes.
+For beta-cell function, the last few models were comparable in performance, so we report results from the simplest model (M8), adjusting for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes.
 After scaling, log-transforming, and exponentiating the GEE estimates, the GEE results are interpreted as an expected percent difference in the outcome variable for every SD increase in the predictor variable given the covariates are held constant.
-While models with a time interaction did not perform better than others for the QIC (M6.1 and M8.1) in Supplemental Table S1, we ran models with a time by predictor term for each of the NEFA to test if there was an interaction by time.
+While models with a time interaction did not perform better than those without in terms of QIC (M6.1 and M8.1) in Supplemental Table S1, we ran models with a time by predictor term for each of the NEFA to test if there was an interaction by time.
 Given that TG is a risk factor for diabetes and that NEFA contribute to TG production, TG may act as a mediator between NEFA and the outcomes.
 However, only a subset of the participants at the 6-yr visit had clinically measured TG.
 To determine the role of TG in the association between NEFA and the outcomes, TG was included in the GEE model as a sensitivity analysis.
-Lastly for the GEE models, we tested for an interaction with sex or ethnicity by the predictor term for the outcome variables.
+Lastly for the GEE models, we tested for an interaction with sex or ethnicity by the predictor term for each outcome variable.